JorjaFox/website/content/_posts-old-blog/2009-07-17-is-jorja-back-on-csi.md

 title: 'Is Jorja back on CSI?'
 date: '2009-07-17T19:20:59-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: '<del datetime="2009-07-21T17:37:41+00:00">It''s starting to look that way.
-Naturally I''m in the woods, camping, but as soon as I get details, I''ll post.</del> <strong>This topic is closed.
+Naturally I''m in the woods, camping, but as soon as I get details, I''ll post.</del> **This topic is closed.
 Please see <a href="https://jorjafox.net/2009/07/19/its-true-jorja-returns-to-csi/" rel="nofollow">It''s True!
-Jorja returns to CSI!</a></strong>'
+Jorja returns to CSI!</a>**'
 layout: post
 guid: 'https://jorjafox.net/2009/07/17/is-jorja-back-on-csi/'
 permalink: /2009/is-jorja-back-on-csi/